ddossot/cadfaerl/README.md

     % after 61 seconds
     undefined = cadfaerl:get(my_cache, my_key).

+Get all the keys of a cache, potentially including keys of expired entries:

+    Keys = cadfaerl:keys(my_cache).

 Remove a value (or ignore if the key is unknown):

     ok = cadfaerl:remove(my_cache, my_key).